-Without a sweet buttercream to bolster the taste, it’s essential that the flavourings of the cake holds its own.
-This gingerbread bundt cake is spiced with seasonal aromatics that wafts through the kitchen and smells like welcoming Christmas cheer.
-It also happens to make the most delectable edible Christmas wreathe.
-If you’re going to a Christmas ‘bring and share’ dinner, why not bake one to take along and serve with after-dinner coffees.
-Personally, a slice of cake with my morning coffee seems completely right for this time of year.
+Without a sweet buttercream to bolster the taste, it’s essential that the flavourings holds its own.
+This gingerbread bundt cake is spiced with warming aromatics that smell like Christmas cheer.
+It also happens to makes a lovely edible Christmas wreathe.
+If you’re going to a Christmas ‘bring and share’ dinner, why not bake one to take along for the hostess.
 A dollop of cream wouldn’t go amiss either.
-The gingerbread will keep well for several days in an airtight container.
-I have a few ideas of turning any leftovers into a nostalgic Christmas trifle.
+It’ll keep well for several days in an airtight container, although I have a few ideas of turning leftovers into a Christmas trifle.

 Gingerbread Bundt cake

 - 170g butter, softened